CardinisCode/jobhuntmanager/README.md

     -   connects to the 'company' SQL table
     -   Relates to data specific to a corporate/business.

+#### database.py
+This is a repository file which connects to the SQL database 'jhmanager.db' & includes two classes: Database & SqlDatabase.
+-   The Database class doesn't relate a specific database table, but rather it sets the rules for how the SqlDatabase() should interact with the database.
+-   SqlDatabase includes methods which can be called on by any of the repositories, when connecting to the SQL database.

 #### interview_prep_history.py:
 This is a repository file which relates specifically to Interview Preparation & includes the following 2 classes: InterviewPreparation & InterviewPreparationRepository.
 The InterviewPreparationRepository includes all the SQL queries which connect to the 'interview_preparation' table in the SQL database 'jhmanager.db'.